Waziup/Platform-deploy/README.md

 # Platform-deploy

-This repo contains manifests to deploy the Waziup platform on Amazon ECS and Kubernetes.
+This repo contains instructions to deploy the Waziup platform on Amazon ECS.
 It also contains proxies for routing trafic to the Platform.

 VM install